jf2987/My-Interests/README.md

 - 👋 Hi, I’m Jasmin Fernandez Castillo.
 My name is pronounced "Hazz-Mean".
-My pronouns are they, them, theirs.
+- My pronouns are they, them, theirs.
-- 👀 I’m interested in coding.
+- 👀 I’m interested in R coding.
-- 🌱 I’m currently learning how to better code in R, Python and SQL.
+- 🌱 I’m currently learning how to better code in Python and SQL.
-- 💞️ I’m looking to collaborate on any project I deem interesting.
+- 💞️ I’m looking to collaborate on web scraping projects.
 - 📫 How to reach me jf2987@csus.edu

 <!---